 #GivingTuesday encourages donations

-After the last turkey sandwich and cranberries were eaten, the last piece of pumpkin pie devoured with your choice of ice cream or bourbon whipped cream, many Americans set out to shop the best deals on holiday gifts.
+After the last turkey sandwich was eaten, the last piece of pumpkin pie devoured with your choice of ice cream or bourbon whipped cream, many Americans set out to shop the best deals on holiday gifts.
 We had Black Friday, with people lined up outside stores that open in the wee hours of the morning, all hoping to get the newest tech gadgets, games and toys.
+(For the record, I have never done this, but there was a year when my best friend stood in line to get our daughters the newest popular baby doll.)
 Following the post-Thanksgiving shopping weekend kicked off with Black Friday, there’s Cyber Monday, a day devoted to frenzied shopping online for great deals (haven’t done that, either).

-Whether you finished your holiday shopping in the last few days or chose other ways to enjoy the Thanksgiving holiday, tomorrow’s recognition of philanthropy is an opportunity to increase our support of nonprofits and the ultimate beneficiaries they serve.
+Whether you finished your holiday shopping in the last few days or chose other ways to enjoy the Thanksgiving holiday, tomorrow’s recognition of philanthropy – if successful – will become another part of our giving season traditions.